GiromettaMarco/brainlight-loader/README.md

 [Brainlight](https://github.com/GiromettaMarco/brainlight) is a lightweight templating system with minimal logic pattern.

-This npm package allows to compile and render Brainlight Templates in a JavaScript environment.
+This npm package allows to compile and render Brainlight templates in a JavaScript environment.
 It makes use of a webpack loader to compile templates and a template engine for rendering.

 - [Requirements](#requirements)
 - [Installation](#installation)